hopsoft/turbo_boost-streams/README.md

 ## Setup

-Import and intialize Turbo Boost Streams in your application.
+Import and initialize Turbo Boost Streams in your application.

 ```diff
 # Gemfile